razorpay/blade/packages/blade/src/components/Menu/_decisions/decisions.md

   </Combobox>
   ```

+  #### Conclusion

+  No. We won't tough the Dropdown right now to not break for existing consumers and only create new Menu component.

 - ### Name Decision: Menu vs ActionMenu

   Currently calling it Menu because we have ActionList component.
 If we decide to rename that as mentioned in above question, we can rename this to ActionMenu as well.

+  #### Conclusion

+  Menu

 - ### How much do we want to standardize design from code